 - * The buyer will identify potential suppliers believed to be capable of supplying the required product.
 Note: this may be after responses to an advertisement for the requirement.

-- The time and date of receipt of each quotation should be recorded on the outside of the return envelope.
+- The time and date of receipt of each quotation should be recorded on the outside of the return envelope, or by the electronic tendering system.

 - * Any submissions received after the stated closing date and time will not be opened and not be considered.

-- All returned bids will be held, unopened, in a secure location until the stated closing time and date have passed.
+- All returned bids will be held, unopened, in a secure location until the stated closing time and date have passed, either physically or in a secure electronic tendering system.

 - * After the stated closing time and date, the bids will be opened by at least two members of staff or as required by your institution.